Quantum supersymmetric pairs and $\imath$Schur duality of type AIII: Introduction

-In recent years, the Schur-Jimbo duality has been naturally generalized along the development of the $\imath$quantum groups.
-In \cite{BW18a}, the authors show that the Hecke algebra of type B and the $\imath$quantum group of type AIII satisfy a double centralizer property (see also \cite{Bao17}).
-Moreover, the Kazhdan-Lusztig basis of type $B$ was shown to be coincide with the $\imath$canonical bases \cite{BW18b} arising from tensor product module of $\imath$quantum group.
-Later on it was generalized to a multi-parameter setting \cite{BWW18}.
-More recently, a common generalization of both type A and type B Schur dualities has been constructed in \cite{SW21}.
-Cui and Shen \cite{CS22} also established Schur dualities between $\imath$quantum groups of type AI and AII with Wenzl's $q$-Brauer algebra \cite{We12}.
+Jimbo \cite{Jim86} established the Schur-Jimbo duality, which relates the type A quantum group and the Hecke algebra of type A. This duality quantizes the Schur duality between the general linear group and the symmetric group.
+Over the years, the Schur-Jimbo duality has been extended naturally in conjunction with the development of $\imath$quantum groups.
+In \cite{BW18b}, the authors demonstrate that the Hecke algebra of type B and the $\imath$quantum group of type AIII satisfy a double centralizer property (see also \cite{Bao17}).
+Furthermore, it was shown that the Kazhdan-Lusztig basis of type B coincides with the $\imath$-canonical bases \cite{BW18b} arising from tensor product modules of $\imath$quantum groups.
+This result was later generalized to a multi-parameter setting \cite{BWW18}.
+More recently, a unified generalization of both type A and type B Schur dualities has been constructed in \cite{SW23}.

-On the other hand, Chung \cite{Ch19} has studied quantum symmetric pairs $(\U_{\pi},\Ui_{\pi})$ for quantum covering algebras $\U_{\pi}$ which is introduced in \cite{CHW13} and specializes to the Lusztig quantum group when $\pi=1$ and quantum supergroups of anisotropic type when $\pi=-1$; see also \cite{Ch21}.

 A fundamental property of a quantum symmetric pair is the existence of the quasi $K$-matrix.
 The quasi $K$-matrix for a quantum symmetric pair was first introduced in \cite[\S 2.3]{BW18a} as the intertwiner between the embedding of the $\imath$quantum group into the underlying quantum group and its bar-conjugated embedding with some conditions imposed on the parameters; also cf. \cite{BK19}.
-In \cite{AV20}, the authors reformulated quasi $K$-matrix without reference to the bar involution, allowing for more general parameters.
-More recently, Wang and Zhang have given a conceptual reformulation of quasi $K$-matrix in general parameters as an intertwiner of anti-involutions in \cite{WZ22}.
+In \cite{AV22}, the quasi $K$-matrix was reformulated by the authors without invoking the bar involution, thereby allowing for more general parameters.
+More recently, Wang and Zhang presented a conceptual reformulation of the quasi $K$-matrix under general parameters as an intertwiner of anti-involutions in \cite{WZ22}.